China to send troops to Russia for 'Vostok' exercise

 World

-BEIJING, Aug 17 (Reuters) - Chinese troops will travel to Russia to take part in joint military exercises led by the host and including India, Belarus, Mongolia, Tajikistan and other countries, China’s defence ministry said on Wednesday.
+China's defence ministry said troops will travel to Russia to take part in joint military exercises.

-Last month, Moscow announced plans to hold "Vostok" (East) exercises from Aug.
-30 to Sept.
-5, even as it wages a costly war in Ukraine.
-It said at the time that some foreign forces would participate, without naming them. read more
+BEIJING (Reuters) - Chinese troops will travel to Russia to take part in joint military exercises led by the host and including India, Belarus, Mongolia, Tajikistan and other countries, China s defence ministry said on Wednesday.

-Its last such exercises took place in 2018, when China took part for the first time.
+Last month, Moscow announced plans to hold "Vostok" (East) exercises from Aug 30 to Sep 5, even as it wages a costly war in Ukraine.
+It said at the time that some foreign forces would participate, without naming them.

 "The aim is to deepen practical and friendly cooperation with the armies of participating countries, enhance the level of strategic collaboration among the participating parties, and strengthen the ability to respond to various security threats," the statement said.